NCAR/xdevbot/README.rst

 A *Master* Board can be used to aggregate *all* Issues/PRs across all of the Boards into a single, comprehensive Project Board.

-This is a FastAPI_ app designed to run on Heroku_.
+This is a pure aiohttp_ app designed to run on Heroku_.

 Running Locally